 - If desired, in the Display section, change the default labels of the Yes and No options to answers that are relevant to your question.

 - From the Display Type dropdown, select the display format which will be used to present the Yes/No choice answers.
 You can select from: Switch, Radio Buttons, or List of Buttons formats.

 When selecting certain Display formats, you can also select workflow options.
 These will appear as checkboxes beneath the selected Yes/No display in the mapping area.

 - Clicking here proceeds to next page.
-Following the user selection, the workflow will continue to the following page in the Interaction without the need to click 'Next'.
+Following the user selection, the workflow will continue to the following page in the Flow without the need to click 'Next'.
 (Available only when List of Buttons is used.)

 - Configure validation and security settings: If relevant, select the Required Field checkbox and/or the Do not audit the question's answer checkbox.
 For more information, refer to Choice Question Design: Basic Workflow.

-- The Variable Name field stores the runtime response as a User Input variable in order to make it readily available to other Interaction elements.
+- The Variable Name field stores the runtime response as a User Input variable in order to make it readily available to other Flow elements.
 (For details on using choice selections in variables, see Using Choice Selections in Other Elements.)
 A unique name is automatically assigned by default, but you can enter a more descriptive name of your own.

 For Variable Name fields you can also assign the runtime response to an existing or new Variable.
 Entering '@' in the field enables you to select and assign a variable of the correct type using the autocomplete variables list.
 For more information, refer to Viewing and Managing Variables.